-As of December 31, 2017, we had cash on hand of \$12,322 and inventory value of \$10,115.
+As of March 31, 2018, we had cash on hand of \$8,298 and inventory value of \$125,851.

 The Company has limited available cash resources and we do not believe our cash on hand will be adequate to satisfy our ongoing working capital needs.
 The Company is continuing to raise capital through private placement of our common stock and through the use of convertible notes to finance the Company's operations, of which it can give no assurance of success.
-However, we believe that our current capitalization structure, combined with the continued revenue increases, will enable us to achieve successful financings to continue our growth.
+However, the Company has received verbal commitment from Eagle Equities that Eagle will continue to fund our projected growth over the next several quarters at terms that have become more favorable to the Company due to certain milestones management has achieved.
+We believe that our current capitalization structure, combined with ongoing increases in revenues, will enable us to achieve successful financings to continue our growth.
+The Company plans to continue to take advantage of convertible notes as a financing vehicle, as it allows for todays operating capital to be either repaid, or converted to equity at future valuations, which management views as beneficial to shareholders.
 Because the business is new and has limited operating history and relatively few sales, no certainty of continuation can be stated.
-Management is taking steps to raise additional funds to address its operating and financial cash requirements to continue operations in the next twelve months.
 Management has devoted a significant amount of time in the raising of capital from additional debt and equity financing.
 However, the Company's ability to continue as a going concern is dependent upon raising additional funds through debt and equity financing and generating revenue.
 There are no assurances the Company will receive the necessary funding or generate revenue necessary to fund operations.